Kotlin-FOSDEM/speaker-recording-guide/README.md

 Please make sure that a first version of your talk is uploaded by that time.
 This will give us time to review and eventually run a second shoot if needed.

+### Question: is my video going to be framed?

+Speakers asked if the video is going to be recomposed with a FOSDEM specific frame or an overlay logo.
+The answer is: **no**, the video will be shown as it is.
+However intro slide(s) may be shown before/after the submitted video.

 ## How to upload the video?

 Visit [penta.fosdem.org/submission](http://penta.fosdem.org/submission) and login with your pentabarf account.
 Click on "Events" on the navigation bar and open your event.